8 Team Single Elimination Bracket

 What is an 8 team single elimination bracket?

-An 8 team single elimination bracket is a knockout format where a single loss eliminates a team.
-Winners advance each round until one champion remains.
+An 8-team single-elimination bracket is a knockout format where one loss eliminates a team and winners advance round by round.

 8-team bracket structure